Friday 14th - Saturday 15th July 2017

 For any specific access requirements or queries, please contact the Access Officer on +44 (0)844 346 3610 or email [email protected]

-There are dedicated disabled viewing areas within the Grandstand, both in public areas and private hospitality areas and also on the viewing lawns.
-These areas are non-reservable and we would kindly ask that just one person or carer accompanies a customer using these viewing areas.
+There are dedicated disabled viewing areas within the Grandstand (both in public and private hospitality areas).
+As these areas are non-reservable, we kindly request that only one person or carer accompanies a guest using these viewing areas.

-Download the Accessibility Guide for all meetings aside from Royal Ascot
+Download the Accessibility & Inclusion Guide for all Ascot Raceday meetings (excluding Royal Ascot).

-Download the Accessibility Guide for Royal Ascot - This is the guide for Royal Ascot 2013.
-It is currently being updated for 2014 and is unlikely to change significantly
+Download the Accessibility & Inclusion Guide for Royal Ascot - This is the guide for Royal Ascot 2017.